Valucre is a mild powers forum.

-As Valucre is a free-form site, rank or stat based systems are not an option.
-All we ask is that members exercise prudence when creating, choosing, and using abilities.
-Given the comfortable scale that our mild powers definition establishes, we care more about the end result, or consequences, of powers and abilities rather than origins or rationalizations.
-Our Character Creation Guide can give you some direction if you find yourself at a loss.
+As a free-form site, we don't manage rank or stat based systems for development.
+Instead we ask members exercise prudence and emphasize narrative when choosing abilities to navigate the fantasy setting of Valucre.
+Given the wide scale our below mild powers examples establish, we care more about regulating the end result or consequences of powers than their origins or types.
+Our Character Creation Guide can give you some direction if you find yourself at a loss and want suggestions as to what we think makes for effective character creation.

-Combat is always optional and requires both declaration and consent.
+As mentioned earlier combat is always optional and requires both declaration and consent.
 As long as it is stated and agreed upon by both players, any system can be used to resolve an in-character conflict.
-Examples of this include collaboration (staff recommended), coin flips, dice systems, and so on.
-If players agree to combta but can't agree on a system, the default is the Mostly Orchestrated Battle System.
-Alternatives include the Terrenus Dice System and the Chosen Tournament Ruleset (Supplement: Fun with T1 is a useful, unofficial guide written by a member to help other members), among any of the various homebrew systems that you can find or create.
+Examples include collaboration (staff recommended), coin flips, dice systems, and so on.
+If players agree to combat but can't agree on a system, the default is the Mostly Orchestrated Battle System.
+Alternatives include the Terrenus Dice System, among any of the various homebrew systems that you can find or create.

-- Creation of black holes or other celestial / astronomical bodies or phenomeona
+- Creation of black holes or other celestial / astronomical bodies or phenomena

 - Indestructible weapons, armors, unstoppable magic, infinite or impervious items, etc

-- Soul stealing (some writers don't believe in, or make use of, souls in their writing for example)
+- Soul stealing or manipulation (some writers don't believe in, or make use of, souls in their writing but for others it can be a pivotal aspect hence the "allowed for story purposes" designation)

 - Automatic mind-control (vs attempted)